-They saw the young woman’s grip slip, and they saw that the only thing saving her from death now was the strength and determined will of the figure, who clutched her with vice-grip fingers.
-Then the figure lowered down his left forearm, for her to grab hold.
+They saw the young woman’s grip slip, and they saw that the only thing saving her from death now was the strength and determined will of the figure above her, who clutched her with vice-grip fingers.
+Then the figure lowered down his left forearm, for her to drape her arm across.
 The crowd below could not hear the figure say to her softly:

 “You must take hold of my arm with your other hand.”

 Then the figure leaned over more precariously yet — closer to her so that she might more easily reach his arm.
 You would have thought it was a black widow lowering itself to seize a moth, except in this case the black widow was bringing life, not death.
-Five thousand eyes were trained on the looming pair above, five thousand eyes agoggle.
+Five thousand eyes were trained on the looming pair above, five thousand eyes agog.
 Not a word was spoken.
-Nobody dared breathe — almost as though the least breath into the night wind might sway both of them and bring them each sailing down to their death.
+Hardly anyone breathed — as though the least exhale into the night wind might sway both of them above and bring them each sailing down to their death.

 The crowd below broke out in wild applause, and some among them even hugged each other.

-Some five minutes later, when the paramedics arrived upon the scene, they found only the electrocuted young security guard and no one else: she was lying safely, alive but alone, on her back upon the roof.
+Five minutes later, when the paramedics arrived upon the scene, they found only the electrocuted young security guard and no one else.
+The guard was lying safely upon her back, alive but alone, along the rooftop.